lukebennett88/dotfiles/README.md

     - `⌘ + ⇧ + P` Sync: Download Settings
     - Create new personal access token/regenerate token.
 Make sure `gist` is ticked.
     - Paste token into prompt on Visual Studio Code
+    - To update application icon — right click on `/Applications/Visual Studio Code.app > Get Info` and drag the `vscode-cobaltnext.icns file onto the application icon at the top of the 'Get Info' window
 9. Configure Alfred:
     - `Preferences > Advanced > Set preferences folder...`set to `~/.dotfile`
     - Make sure Alfred Clipboard is enabled: `Preferences > Features > Clipboard > Keep Plain Text` check checkbox and set to 7 days
-    - Make sure Gatito theme is enabled, it is included in the dotfiles under `gatito.alfredappearance` if it is not
+    - Make sure 'Oceanic Next' theme is enabled, it is included in the dotfiles under `oceanic-next.alfredappearance` if it is not
 10. Configure iTerm:
     - `Preferences > General > Preferences > Load preferences from a custom folder or URL:` and set to `~/.dotfile`
-    - Make sure Gatito theme is enabled, it is included in the dotfiles under `gatito.itermcolors` if it is not
+    - Make sure 'Oceanic Next' theme is enabled, it is included in the dotfiles under `oceanic-next.itermcolors` if it is not
 11. Configure fish:
     - Set fish as default shell `chsh -s /usr/local/bin/fish`
     - If fish isn't already added to `etc/shells` do so via the following command: `echo /usr/local/bin/fish | sudo tee -a /etc/shells` and repeat previous step